Weatherford ISD Mourns Teacher Who Died From Flu Complications

-WEATHERFORD (CBSDFW.COM) – An official with the Weatherford Independent School District confirmed on Monday that one of their teachers died over the weekend of what is believed to have been complications from the flu.
+WEATHERFORD, Texas (CBSDFW.COM) – An official with the Weatherford Independent School District confirmed on Monday that one of their teachers died over the weekend of what is believed to have been complications from the flu.
 Heather Holland was a second-grade teacher at Ikard Elementary School.

 Holland died on Sunday.
 The official cause of death has not been released.